 TO TURN LOGS

-- 1. Engage the log turner arm.
-Let the arm rise until it touches the log. - 2.
+- 1. Raise the log turner until the arm touches the log. - 2.
 Spin the log against the side supports until it is turned the way you want it for the first cut.

 TO TURN LOGS (OPTIONAL PROCEDURE)